-Our EYFS classroom is a purpose built unit designed to cater for the needs of up to 30 children and operates under the direction of our Early Years Foundation Stage Manager.
+Our EYFS classroom is a purpose-built unit designed to cater for the needs of up to 30 children.
 It is well equipped with a fenced outside play environment which has been equipped with bonded rubber mulch and provides a stimulating and secure environment for children all year round.